 To assess a development process, we can for example choose to use OWASP SAMM.
-In OWASP SAMM we categorize the project in five business functions which three practices each.
+In OWASP SAMM we categorize the project into five business functions with three practices each.
 These practices have two streams where a project is measured to be on maturity level 1-3.
-Third party dependencies mainly fall in the streams Software Dependencies and Patching and updating:
+Third-party dependencies mainly fall in the streams Software Dependencies and Patching and updating:

 This illustrates that while managing third-party dependencies is important, there are obviously many more aspects of secure development.
 It is not reasonable to reach the highest security level for all such aspects.
 We want to reach an acceptable level of risk.
 That will only be possible if we choose to distribute our security budget reasonably between the different activities.
 Which threats we choose to focus more on will be dependent on the organization and the threat model.

 Another interesting and useful maturity/security assessment for usage and production of software is SLSA, which we mentioned previously.
 SLSA has a much more narrow scope than OWASP SAMM and does not aim to be a full maturity assessment, but is also more detailed in the areas covered.